pywbem/pywbemtools/docs/index.rst

 This package contains the following Python based WBEM command line tools:

-* :ref:`pywbemcli <Pywbemcli command>` - a WBEM client CLI for interacting with WBEM servers to execute both basic CIM/XML requests on the servers and alos higher level requests such as showing namespaces, indication subscriptions, profilees, etc.
+* :ref:`pywbemcli <Pywbemcli command>` - a WBEM client CLI for interacting with WBEM servers to execute both basic CIM/XML requests on the servers and also higher level requests such as showing namespaces, indication subscriptions, profiles, etc.
 * :ref:`pywbemlistener <Pywbemlistener command>` - a WBEM CLI tool that runs and manages WBEM listeners to receive and display WBEM indications.